ZeroTwoModz/NULL/README.md

 null -r <req_per_sec> -t <threads> <ip>

 # HOW TO RUN IT ON WINDOWS (REQUIRES RESTART (One-time))
-Go in `Control Panel > Programs > Turn Windows Features On Or Off` then find `“Windows Subsystem for Linux”` and enable it after that click "OK" and click Restart now
+1) Go in `Control Panel > Programs > Turn Windows Features On Or Off` then find `“Windows Subsystem for Linux”` and enable it after that click "OK" and click Restart now

+2) After restart go in microsoft store and install ubuntu

+3) open ubuntu and setup it

+4) now follow linux instructions ;)

 # Information